-The Georgia Mechanics and Materialmen’s Lien Act creates a system of notices, which if used properly, provides a balance of protection for owners, contractors, subcontractors, sub-subcontractors and material suppliers.
+The Georgia Mechanics and Materialmen’s Lien Act creates a system of notices, which if used properly, provides a balance of protection for owners, contractors, subcontractors, sub-subcontractors and material suppliers working on construction projects.
 The statutory scheme is substantially affected by the relationship of contractual privity between various parties in the “chain of contracts.”
 Unfortunately, owners do not always appreciate their opportunities under this statute and subcontractors and suppliers do not always receive their payment.

 Lien Waivers: Georgia’s construction statutes recognize two types of enforceable lien waivers and releases: (i) Interim Waiver and Release Upon Payment and (ii) Final Waiver and Release Upon Payment.
 Using the correct form at the right time can prevent many problems which might surface later.
 For example, Georgia lien claimants must file their claim of lien within 90 days of the last day in which they worked on the project; a proper lien waiver, however, effectively shortens this period to 60 days from the date of the lien waiver.
 It is vital that a project owner employs a knowledgeable construction attorney to help them with each milestone towards completing their project.

 What Happens If I Hear that a Subcontractor/Supplier Threatens to File a Lien?
 If an owner or project developer learns that a subcontractor or supplier threatens to file a materialmen’s lien, then the owner or project developer has a great opportunity to potentially resolve the situation at a substantially lower cost than might be faced later.
 If, for example, a supplier is not receiving payment, then an owner may consider utilizing lien waivers, joint check agreements or other resources suggested by an experienced construction attorney to quickly and efficiently remedy the situation.